krtab/agnos/README.md

 Agnos is configured via a single [TOML](https://toml.io/) file.
 A commented example is available in [config_example.toml](https://github.com/krtab/agnos/blob/main/config_example.toml).

-It is advised to absolute rather than relative paths in the configuration file.
+It is advised to use absolute rather than relative paths in the configuration file.

 There are three "levels" in the configuration: